-If you’re an American recent graduate or early-career professional interested in English teaching, graduate study, or conducting a research or creative project abroad, you’ve probably heard of the Fulbright U.S. Student Award for Study and Research.
-The Fulbright U.S. Student Award is a well-known fellowship program sponsored by the U.S. State Department that provides funding and support for Americans to work and study abroad in more than 140 countries.
+If you’re an American recent graduate or early-career professional interested in English teaching, graduate study, gaining work experience, or conducting a research or creative project abroad, you’ve probably heard of the Fulbright U.S. Student Program for Study/Research and the Fulbright English Teaching Assistantship Program.
+These Fulbright U.S. Student Awards are well-known fellowship programs sponsored by the U.S. State Department that provide funding and support for Americans to work and study abroad in more than 140 countries.
 What you may not know is that there are dozens of international fellowships that can serve as Fulbright Award alternatives, which will give you similar opportunities to immerse yourself in a new culture or country while challenging yourself academically or professionally.

 This list of alternatives to the Fulbright U.S. Student Award includes international fellowship opportunities for recent college graduates to pursue a research project, continue their academic studies, complete an internship, or teach English as a second language to learners of all ages in a foreign country.
 The deadline to apply for a Fulbright U.S. Student Award as an enrolled student or at-large candidate typically falls in early October for grant awards beginning the following academic year.
 Other fellowships have deadlines generally ranging from September to February for awards beginning the following academic year (so be sure to research and bookmark these awards to your ProFellow account!)